saramoohead/engineering-your-story/README.md

 -- Christabel Bunce, Deputy Head at Elmhurst School

+"We cannot recommend Engineering Your Story enough!
+The programme completely energised and inspired the children in our school.
+They left each session buzzing!
+One child even said, “I want to do this all day.”
+The 3D prints that the children created and got to take home were fantastic and the course totally surpassed our expectations.
+The teachers were helpful, knowledgeable and passionate about the subject."

+-- Ed Tang, Deputy Head Teacher, Great Missenden C of E School

 ## Sign up!
 Sign up for our mailing list, to hear about new, free creative technology education for young people in Bucks: [https://mailchi.mp/59e1762660ff/engineering-your-story-newsletter-sign-up](https://mailchi.mp/59e1762660ff/engineering-your-story-newsletter-sign-up)